Applied causality to infer protein dynamics and kinetics: Introduction

-One way to \eb{circumnavigate} such wall-time issues is to apply enhanced sampling techniques to MD. \eb{T}his approach is system-dependent, requires prior knowledge, and alters the physical conditions to increase the sampling\cite{Henin2022}.
-Since the development of sequence-to-structure machine learning models \eb{such as} AlphaFold2(AF2)\cite{Jumper2021} and RoseTTAFold\cite{Minkyung2021}, contemporary researchers have utilized these models to generate conformationally diverse ensembles of proteins either by adding stochasticity or fine-tuning with MD data.\cite{delAlamo2022,Stein2022,Wayment-Steele2024,Zheng2024,Lewis2025} \ebII{However, to sample and describe accurately the dynamics of protein ensembles pulled from these machine-learned conformational ensemble generators, they must be rich in prior information regarding the physical laws and chemical interactions governing the functional motions of the protein and its surroundings.\cite{Zheng2023,Cui2025} }
+Biased MD can circumnavigate these walltime issues.
+This approach is system-dependent, requires prior knowledge, and alters the physical conditions to increase the sampling\cite{Henin2022}.
+Since the development of sequence-to-structure machine learning models such as AlphaFold2(AF2)\cite{Jumper2021} and RoseTTAFold\cite{Minkyung2021}, contemporary researchers utilize these models to generate conformationally diverse ensembles of proteins either by adding stochasticity or fine-tuning with MD data.\cite{delAlamo2022,Stein2022,Wayment-Steele2024,Zheng2024,Lewis2025} \ebII{However, to sample and describe accurately the dynamics of protein ensembles pulled from these machine-learned conformational ensemble generators, they must be rich in prior information regarding the physical laws and chemical interactions governing the functional motions of the protein and its surroundings.\cite{Zheng2023,Cui2025} }

-By design, such ML models lack the causality mechanism provided by an MD integrator, meaning there is no inherent timescale attached to the series of structures generated using such ML architectures.
+Such ML models lack the causality mechanism provided by an MD integrator, meaning there is no inherent timescale attached to the generated ensemble.
 Therefore, any attempt to apply timescales to conformations generated from deep ML require coupling to either a deterministic (Hamiltonian) or stochastic (Langevin) integrator.
-Our primary goal in this work is to use the conformational ensembles obtained from these ML models to generate a harmonic potential-of-mean-force matrix to parameterize a memory-free, \eb{overdamped} Langevin equation.
-Diagonalization of the potential-of-mean-force matrix yields an uncoupled set of Langevin modes, each of which are characterized by a specific time- and lengthscale.\cite{Caballero2007,Copperman2015,Beyerle2021,Beyerle2019} These Langevin modes are used to generate a series of time correlation functions for each residue in a protein, which can be compared to a `ground truth' time correlation function calculated from a brute-force, atomistic MD simulation over a given timescale.
+Our primary goal here is to use the conformational ensembles obtained from these ML models to generate a harmonic potential of mean force matrix(PMF) to parameterize a memory-free, overdamped Langevin equation.
+Diagonalization of the PMF matrix yields an uncoupled set of Langevin modes, each of which are characterized by a specific time- and lengthscale.\cite{Caballero2007,Copperman2015,Beyerle2021,Beyerle2019} These Langevin modes yield autocorrelation functions (ACFs) for each residue in a protein.